 Though the Regency era only lasted for nine years, it's certainly left a lasting impression.
 When most people think of this period, images of too-tight corsets, stuffy parlors, and King George IV likely come to mind.
-As for us romance readers, we can't help but think of the rakish earls, the daring ladies, and the rule-defying trysts of our favorite Regency novels.
-Here are ten of our favorite books set during the era.
+As for us historical romance readers, we can't help but think of the rakish earls, the daring ladies, and the rule-defying trysts of our favorite Regency novels.
+Here are 11 of our favorite books set during the era.
 Just try and resist!

 Newly freed from her pirate captors, Jacqueline “Jack” Malory has finally been reunited with her family.
 Naturally, her father is out to avenge her besmirched honor—though Jack would rather settle the score on her own terms.
 When her planned confrontation with her captor goes awry, she’s again whisked away by the dastardly man she refers to as "Bastard."
 This time, though, things are a little different.
 As this handsome pirate's true character reveals itself, the waves of passion start to roil—and soon, the boat isn’t the only thing that’s rocking.

 The Bad Miss Bennet

 While Elizabeth cozies up with Darcy at Pemberley, the not-so-lucky Lydia finds herself in dire straits.
 Her husband, the dull but reliable Mr. Wickham, has perished at the Battle of Waterloo, and now she's looking for someone to take his place.
 But young Lydia won’t settle for just anyone, oh no—only the wealthiest bachelor will suit her (foolish) whims.
 Her pursuit takes her from England to Paris to Italy, but are love and marriage truly in the cards for the miscreant of the Bennet family?
 Author Jean Burnett picks up where Pride and Prejudice left off, crafting a fun Regency romp full of Jane Austen's signature wit.

 My Sweet Folly